radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Other attempted mitigation factors are discussed in the "BlastRADIUS" document.
 For example, "BlastRADIUS" Section 7.4 explains why decreasing timeouts simply increases the cost of the attack without preventing it.
 Decreasing timeouts also can negatively affect normal traffic.

-{{BLAST}} Section 7.7 explains why validating Proxy-State, or looking for unexpected Proxy-State does not protect from the attack.
+{{BLAST}} Section 7.7 explains why clients validating Proxy-State, or looking for unexpected Proxy-State does not protect from the attack.
 The attacker can likely just change the nature of the attack, and bypass those checks.

-There is no reason to implement “ad hoc” solutions when a solution exists which has passed reviews by both the BlastRADIUS cryptographers, and by the RADIUS working group.
+There is no reason to implement “ad hoc” solutions when a solution exists which has passed reviews by both the BlastRADIUS cryptographers, and by the IETF RADEXT working group.
 There is every reason to believe that cryptographic operations designed by experts and subject to rigorous peer review are better than random guesses made by programmers lacking relevant cryptographic and RADIUS experience.

 Similarly, switching away from RADIUS to another protocol will not protect from the attack, as there is no other protocol which can replace RADIUS.
 No other protocol is supported by medium to low-end networking devices for end-user authentication, authorization, and accounting.
 Outside of situations where Diameter is used, the choice for nearly every use-case which controls network access is limited to one protocol: RADIUS.